Update: Graduate Transfers To Keep An Eye On

 The Player: Last year, Onwuka started all 13 games at defensive tackle and was named All-MAC Third Team.
 He ranked sixth on the team in tackles with 43 and also recorded eight tackles for loss and 3.5 sacks.
 He finished his career at Buffalo with 68 tackles and six sacks.

-The Situation: Onwuka entered the portal about two weeks ago and hasn't really been very vocal about his plans or interests.
-I can confirm that Michigan is monitoring the productive defensive tackle and will be keeping an eye on him to see how things play out.
-It looks like Boston College is making the biggest push for Onwuka based on almost the entire staff following him on Twitter but not much actual news out there on Onwuka yet.
+The Situation: Onwuka entered the portal about three weeks ago and hasn't really been very vocal about his plans or interests but I can confirm that Michigan is monitoring the productive defensive tackle and will be keeping an eye on him to see how things play out.
+It looks like Boston College is making the biggest push for Onwuka based on almost the entire staff following him on Twitter but there's not much actual news out there on Onwuka yet.

 Which player would you like to see at Michigan the most?
 Which player do you think is most likely to come?
 Comment below!!!